GamesDoneQuick/sgdq18-layouts/README.md

 - [Credits](#credits)

 ## Video Breakdown
 We unfortunately do not have time to make a video breakdown for this event's bundle.
-However, [we did make one AGDQ 2017's graphics package](https://www.youtube.com/watch?v=vBAZXchbI3U&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx), which still has a few similarities with this one.
+However, [we did make one for AGDQ 2017's graphics package](https://www.youtube.com/watch?v=vBAZXchbI3U&list=PLTEhlYdONYxv1wk2FsIpEz92X3x2E7bSx), which still has a few similarities with this one.

 ## Automated Builds
 If you are using an automated build (which includes everything in one zip file with a single exe), skip to [configuration](#configuration).